Human Services Transfer DegreeCurriculum

 Social and human service professionals are crucial to a community.
 You could work in a variety of settings performing numerous duties, including organizing and leading group activities, providing counseling or crisis intervention, and administering food banks or emergency programs.
 Additionally, you could work in halfway houses, group homes, and government-supported housing programs helping adults who need supervision with life-planning strategies and daily-living skills (such as reviewing clients’ records, ensuring they take correct doses of medication, networking with family members, medical personnel and other caregivers to more effectively help their clients), and providing emotional support and helping clients engage in self-determination.

 The human services program at CCD is fully accredited by the Council for Standards in Human Service Education.
-The program has been accredited by CSHSE since 1997 and is accredited through October 2018.
+The program has been accredited by CSHSE since 1997.

 CCD Online offers fully online certificates and degrees, and individual online courses to help match your busy schedule.
 This program offers between 57 and 65 percent of its degree either online or through a hybrid program.